dnp3/opendnp3-guide/docs/api/architecture.md

 DNP3Manager manager(std::hardware_concurrency(), ConsoleLogger::Create());
 ```

+!!! warning
-**You should avoid blocking the stack during callbacks** made to user code.
-This advice is especially critical for large systems where
+    You should **avoid blocking** the stack during callbacks made to user code, as there are a limited
+	number of threads in the thread pool.

-the number of communication channels greatly outnumbers the number of threads in the pool.
-If all of your threads are blocked
+This advice is especially critical for large systems where the number of communication channels greatly outnumbers the number of threads
-then other channels can't do useful work like sending control requests to the field.
-If you must design your system to do some blocking,
+in the pool.
+If all of your threads are blocked then other channels can't do useful work like sending control requests to the field.
+If
-you can mitigate this problem by scaling the number of threads in the pool as a multiple of the number of cores.
+you must design your system to do some blocking, you can mitigate this problem by scaling the number of threads in the pool as a multiple
+of the number of cores.

 ```c++
 // Create a root DNP3 manager with twice as many threads as logical processors